ucsb-cs156/frontiers/Tutorials/For Students/log_in.md

 parent: For Students
 grand_parent: Tutorials
 layout: default
-title: Logging in
+title: "Logging in"
 description: "Logging in and checking permissions as an student."
 ---

 ## Tutorial